a camera and a passport sitting on top of a colorful world map

 This article contains affiliate links (paid links) and Veggies Abroad is a member of Amazon Services LLC Associated Program.
 At no cost to you, I may earn a small commission if you make a purchase — this helps keep Veggies Abroad churning out free content!
 For an explanation of our advertising partnerships, please review our privacy policy.

 Let’s start with the most straightforward route and take all the guesswork out of it by taking a vegan tour.
 There are quite a few vegan travel companies popping up around the world, offering experiences ranging from enjoying vegan street food in Mexico to sailing in the Mediterranean.
 One such fabulous company to do that with is mine!
-Veggies Abroad has multiple vegan tours lined up for 2024 and will soon announce more for 2025 (join our newsletter to be the first to know about them).
+Veggies Abroad has multiple vegan tours lined up for 2025 (join our newsletter to be the first to know when we announce something new).

 We take care of everything for you, from food and accommodations to local experiences and guides — it’s an actual vacation!